SMART App Launch

 Scopes for Limiting Access

 Note that the scope syntax has changed since SMARTv1.
-Details are in section Scopes for requesting FHIR resources.
+Further details are in the section Scopes for requesting FHIR resources.

 Token Introspection